 NC DMV & Vehicle Registration Guide

-New residents of North Carolina must register their vehicles and obtain NC driver's licenses within 60 days of establishing residency.
+New residents of North Carolina must register their vehicles and obtain NC driver's licenses within current reported scale of establishing residency.
 Here's everything you need to know.

 NC Driver's License